 For example, the Samsung Galaxy S10 Download Mode requires you to hold the Volume Down and Bixby buttons while you plug in a USB cable.
 The Samsung Galaxy Note 10 Download Mode, however, needs you to press both the Volume Up and Volume Down buttons while you plug in a USB cable.

-The end goal is to boot your smartphone or tablet into the Download Mode that displays a bunch of text on the screen.
+The end goal is to boot your smartphone or tablet into the Download Mode which displays a bunch of text on the screen.
 It’s in this wall of text that you’ll find a line that begins with Carrier_ID.

 You may or may not find this on a tablet (I don’t have a Samsung tablet to test) since it references a carrier, but I can’t say for sure.